 - 1. The HCUP SID were modified to create analytic files consistent across States. - Subset to Community Hospitals.
-For the SID, we selected community hospitals4 and eliminated rehabilitation hospitals. - Weight for Missing Hospitals.
+For the SID, we selected community hospitals and eliminated rehabilitation hospitals. - Weight for Missing Hospitals.
 Because some statewide data organizations do not report data for all community hospitals in the State, we weighted hospitals in the SID to the State's universe of hospitals in the American Hospital Association (AHA) Annual Survey Database based on hospital characteristics. - Weight for Missing Quarters.
 Discharges from hospitals operating for the entire year but not contributing data for one or more quarters were weighted up to annual estimates for that institution in the SID. - 2.
 The HCUP databases were augmented as necessary for the QDR analyses: - Impute for Missing Characteristics.
-For missing age, sex, race/ethnicity, ZIP Code, and expected primary payer data that occurred on a small proportion of discharge records, we used a "hot deck" imputation method (which draws donors from strata of similar hospitals and patients) to assign values while preserving the variance within the data. - Assign Additional Measures for Reporting.
-We assigned median household income quartile by linking Nielsen ZIP Code demographic data to patient's ZIP Code in the SID.
-Income quartiles were defined annually based on the distribution of the population in the United States.
+For missing age, sex, race/ethnicity, ZIP Code, and expected primary payer data that occurred on a small proportion of discharge records, we used a "hot deck" imputation method (which draws donors from strata of similar hospitals and patients) to assign values while preserving the variance within the data.

-4 Community hospitals are defined by the AHA as "non-Federal, short-term, general, and other specialty hospitals, excluding hospital units of institutions."
+&lt;sup>6 Community hospitals are defined by the AHA as "all nonfederal short-term general and special hospitals, including special childrens' hospitals, whose facilities and services are available to the public."
 The specialty hospitals included in the AHA definition of "community hospitals" are: obstetrics-gynecology, ear-nose-throat, short-term rehabilitation, orthopedic, and pediatric institutions.
 The AHA also groups public hospitals and academic medical centers with community hospitals.
 Starting in 2005, the AHA included long term acute care facilities in the definition of community hospitals, therefore such facilities are included in the NIS sampling frame.
 These facilities provide acute care services to patients who need long term hospitalization (stays of more than 25 days).
 Excluded from the AHA definition of "community hospitals" are long-term non-acute care hospitals, psychiatric hospitals, and alcoholism/chemical dependency treatment facilities.
-For the QDR analyses, we selected all AHA-defined "community hospitals" with the exception of short-term rehabilitation hospitals (beginning with 1998 HCUP data).
+For the QDR analyses, we selected all AHA-defined "community hospitals" with the exception of short-term rehabilitation hospitals.

-- 3. The HCUP SID were used to create QDR analysis files designed to provide national estimates for overall and priority population reporting (for all groups including race/ethnicity).
+- Assign Additional Measures for Reporting.
+We assigned median household income quartile by linking Claritas ZIP Code demographic data to patient's ZIP Code in the SID.
+Income quartiles were defined annually based on the distribution of the population in the United States. - 3.
+The HCUP SID were used to create QDR analysis files designed to provide national estimates for overall and priority population reporting (for all groups including race/ethnicity).
 Appendix A to this report provides detail on the creation of the QDR analysis files for national estimates.
 The SID included in each of the QDR analysis files are listed in Table 3. - 4.
 The HCUP SID were also used for reporting overall and by priority populations within State (including community income quartile, expected primary payer, and race/ethnicity).
 State-level QI estimates are only reported for participating HCUP Partners that agree to release information in the QDR.
 Reporting by race/ethnicity was limited to SID that included this type of information.
 Appendix B to this report provides additional detail on the preparation of the SID for reporting by race/ethnicity. - 5.
 The NEDS were used to calculate PQIs and PDIs in the emergency department setting.
 A description of the data preparation and methods used for national QI estimates from the NEDS is included in Appendix C.